the-laurel/chain-proposals/evmos/AcademicProjects.md

 - Cosmos SDK
 - Ethermint

 Even presently: most research is done by the Ethereum community and most other communities and chains benefit as freeloaders.
+[See ETH Research](https://ethresear.ch/)

 This situation is not morally acceptable.
 We should and we want to give back resources and a direction for research.